Symbolic Quantum Simulation with Quasimodo: The Internals of

-\paragraph{Symbolic Simulation.} A symbolic simulation of a quantum circuit-computation \cite{sistla2022cflobdds,zulehner2020introducing,9586191} uses a symbolic representation $qs$ of a quantum state and performs operations on $qs$ that correspond to quantum-circuit operations. \begin{itemize} \item A quantum state of $n$ qubits is a vector of size $2^n \times 1$ that represents a probability distribution (as amplitudes, which are square-roots of the probabilities).
+\paragraph{Symbolic Simulation.} A symbolic simulation of a quantum circuit-computation \cite{sistla2022cflobdds,Book:ZW2020,9586191} uses a symbolic representation $qs$ of a quantum state and performs operations on $qs$ that correspond to quantum-circuit operations. \begin{itemize} \item A quantum state of $n$ qubits is a vector of size $2^n \times 1$.
+Its entries are called \emph{amplitudes}, and the vector represents the probability distribution given by the squares of the absolute values of the amplitudes.
 In \sys, CFLOBDDs, BDDs, and WBDDs are used to represent functions of the form $f: \{ 0,1 \} ^n \rightarrow \mathbb{C}$---i.e., $f$ is a vector holding complex amplitudes. \item A quantum gate performs a linear transformation of a quantum state.
-Quantum-gate application is implemented by using a CFLOBDD, BDD, or WBDD to represent the matrix describing the quantum gate and performing a matrix-vector multiplication (\cite[\S 7.7]{sistla2022cflobdds},\cite{bahar1997algebric}) of the gate matrix and the quantum state. \item For CFLOBDDs, BDDs, and WBDDs, operations like \texttt{prob} and \texttt{measurement\_counts} are implemented as exact operations---i.e., no sampling---via projection and path-counting operations (\cite[\S 7.8]{sistla2022cflobdds},\cite{bryant1986graph}). \sys computes \texttt{prob} by performing path-counting---number of paths leading to a terminal value---on CFLOBDDs, and BDDs, and then projects the variables of interest (as specified by the user). \sys then returns the sum of probabilities of the remaining paths.
-In the case of WBDDs as the backend, \sys computes the probability of every node (\cite[Ch.\ 5]{zulehner2020introducing}) instead of path-counting.
-To compute \texttt{measurememt\_counts}, \sys returns the number of paths that lead to the requested probability value. \item A measurement from the CFLOBDD, BDD, or WBDD symbolic representation of a quantum state is a data-structure traversal that can be carried out in time proportional to the number of qubits in the quantum state. \end{itemize}
+Quantum-gate application is implemented by using a CFLOBDD, BDD, or WBDD to represent the matrix describing the quantum gate, and performing a matrix-vector multiplication (\cite[\S7.6--\S7.7]{sistla2022cflobdds},\cite{DBLP:journals/fmsd/BaharFGHMPS97}) of the gate matrix and the quantum state. \item For CFLOBDDs, BDDs, and WBDDs, operations like \texttt{prob}, \texttt{measurement\_counts}, and \texttt{tail\_counts} are implemented as exact operations---i.e., no sampling---via projection and path-counting operations (\cite[\S7.8]{sistla2022cflobdds},\cite{toc:Bryant86}).
+For CFLOBDDs and BDDs, \sys computes \texttt{prob} via an efficient path-counting operation \cite[\S7.8.1 and \S10.1.2, respectively]{sistla2022cflobdds} to obtain the number of paths leading to each terminal value, and then projects the result onto the variables of interest (as specified by the user). \sys then returns the sum of the probabilities of the remaining paths.
+In the case of WBDDs as the backend, \sys computes the probability of every node (\cite[Ch.\ 5]{Book:ZW2020}) instead of counting paths.
+To compute \texttt{measurement\_counts}, \sys returns the number of paths that lead to the requested probability value within the provided threshold $\epsilon$.
+On querying \texttt{tail\_counts}, \sys returns the number of paths that lead to terminal values having probability $\texttt{prob} \geq \texttt{p}$, where \texttt{p} is the requested probability. \item Once path-counts are computed, a measurement from the CFLOBDD, BDD, or WBDD symbolic representation of a quantum state is a data-structure traversal that can be carried out in time proportional to $\mathcal{O}(\max(\textrm{number of qubits in the circuit}, \textrm{size of argument CFLOBDD}))$ \end{itemize}